toby1984/jASM_16/README.markdown

 Features
 --------

+- Supports signed numbers along with all opcodes from DCPU-16 specification update 1.5

 - this assembler is intended to be embedded in an editor/IDE so it contains all the necessary hooks along with support for navigating from source code to AST nodes and vice versa

   Run de.codesourcery.jasm16.utils.ASTInstructor for a simple proof-of-concept.